newlin83/kcourts-chirpy/_posts/2025-02-09-kootenai-court-system.md

 This is a criticism of the entire family law system in Kootenai County.
 This is a criticism of:

 - Kootenai County Magistrate Court
+- Idaho Department of Health and Welfare
+- Mediation
 - Family Court Service Office (supervised visitation, parenting class)
-- Mediation
+- Kootenai County Sheriff & Coeur d'Alene Police Department

 These are topics I want to add later:

-- Idaho Department of Health and Welfare
 - Judges
 - Attorneys and Idaho Bar
 - "Best Interest Standard"
 - Pediatricians and social workers
-- Coeur d'Alene PD
 - Women's shelters (e.g. Safe Passage)
-- Guardian ad Litems
-- Custody Evaluators
 - Child Support Enforcement

+I have no experience with custody evaluators and GALs, so I won't comment on them, beyond saying that I've heard these people are just as corrupt as everyone else, and absolutely are not looking out for children.
+Some of these GALs are the same people that I'm criticizing elsewhere.
+They simply use the system to make money and to protect people based on their on biases and prejudices.

 Ultimately, this is the fault of the government for having such a corrupt system that does nothing but harm children and good parents, while lining their own pockets, abusing power, and attacking those who try to hold this system accountable.